 - Yoga Mat – Manduka eKO Superlite Travel Mat or our new favorite the YOGO!

 - 1 Batik large lightweight scarf for multi-purpose uses

 - Travel Yoga Towel made by Manduka

 - 2 stuff sacs and 1 packing cube to help with packing down my items

 MVPs for Female Travelers

 Travel Insurance (from World Nomads)

 I didn’t think I would ever need travel insurance and even though it’s not very expensive I still didn’t want to buy it.
 I decided to get travel insurance to please my mom and to have a little extra peace of mind.
 Fast forward a few months and I’m in the hospital in Bali after getting hit by a motorbike!
-Thank god I had travel insurance – they covered all my hospital bills (total over $1,200 USD).
-We use and recommend World Nomads – they are the most popular, have the best coverage, and reimburse you in a timely manor.
-No brainer!
+Thank god I had travel insurance.
+Learn more about World Nomads here.

 These have been amazing.
 Instantly comfortable with no break in needed.
 Fit snug to my foot and I can wear with or without socks.
 I am so happy I did my research and ended up with this pair!